Unusual Adventures in Turkey That You Must Bookmark: Hidden Gems & Offbeat Experiences

 How to Get There

-Gölyazı is about 45 minutes from Bursa city center.
-You can take a bus or taxi to this charming lakeside village.
+Gölyazı is about 45 minutes from the Bursa city centre.
+You can take a bus or a taxi to this charming lakeside village.

 What to Watch Out For